irllukee/InkSlate/Desktop/InkSlate/README.md

-# Slate - Personal Productivity App
+# InkSlate - Personal Productivity App

 A minimalist, modern iOS app designed to help you organize your life with a clean, intuitive interface.
-Slate combines multiple productivity tools into one cohesive experience.
+InkSlate combines multiple productivity tools into one cohesive experience.

 ## ✨ Features